 Direct cremation makes funeral services affordable!

-The reality is that many families are struggling just to make ends meet today and if the deceased had not made any financial provision, or pre-need funeral plan often times the next of kin cannot immediately afford the expense of a funeral.
+The reality is that many families are struggling just to make ends meet today.
+If the deceased had not made any financial provision or pre-need funeral plan, the next of kin may not immediately be able to afford the expense of a funeral.

 Cremation has made death care more affordable.
 In general terms, a cremation will reduce the cost of funeral expenses by at least 30%, if not more.